mattrothenberg/prototyping-playbook/_posts/2017-05-14-instagram-prototype.md

 ### Game Plan

-There's quite a bit going here, so let's break down this feature into steps:
+There's a lot going on here, so let's try to break down the feature into steps:

-- User clicks an empty state on the screen
+- User **clicks** an empty state **component**
-- User is prompted to select a photo
+- User is prompted to select a photo via the **native file dialog**
 - User selects a photo
-- User sees the selected photo instead of the empty state
+- User then sees the selected photo **instead** of the empty state

+The reason why I put some of the above words in **bold** is because they should trigger associations in your Vue JS brain.
+- **Click**: we're probably going to use the `@click` directive
+- **Component**: we're probably going to encapuslate markup and state into a `<component>`
+- **Native File Dialog**: we're probably going to need an `<input type="file"/>`
+- **Instead**: we're probably going to need to conditionally render some content with `v-if`

-We'll start by creating a component called `<empty-state>`.
-This component will render a box with a dashed border (our "empty state") as well as a hidden file `input`.
+Let's kick things off by creating a component called `<empty-state>`.
+This component is responsible for rendering a box with a dashed border–our "empty state"–as well as a hidden `<input type="file"`>.

+Why a hidden input?
+It is notoriously difficult to style HTML5 file inputs.
+One workaround involves putting an input in the DOM and hiding it with CSS.
+In order for the browser to open the native file dialog, this input must receive a click event.
+How it gets clicked, and how the client then handles what the user uploads, though, is totally up to us.

 {% prism markup %}
 <div